AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 * The derivative in respect of the loss.

-As a result, I have became paranoid about my first derivatives and made sure the terms are verbose so that I can understand which calculations are for which part of the gradients.
+As a result, I have became paranoid about my first derivatives and made sure the variable names are verbose so that I can understand which variables are for which part of the gradient calculations.